eliorians/STEM-Hangman/README.md

 # STEM-Hangman
+S-STEM Project #1:

 Working with Carson Fouts, Aaron White, and CJ Williams to create a project for our STEM Scholarship class.
-Using this hangman game to show them fundamentals of using VS Code, Git, Python.
+Using this hangman game to show them the fundamentals of using VS Code, Git, and Python.

 To run:
 .\hangman.py